reachweb/livewirefilters-docs/installation.md

 </html>
 ```

-Or you can manually add them, either by CDN or in your build process.
+Or you can manually add them, by installing what you need and adding them to your build process.

 ## Add the assets at your project (if not using TailwindCSS)

-Post-installation, the assets will be available at `vendor/reachweb/statamic-livewire-filters/resources/frontend`.
-If **not** using TailwindCSS, you could also add the styles in your layout file:
+Post-installation, all assets will be available at `vendor/reachweb/statamic-livewire-filters/resources/frontend`.
+It's not recommended but if **not** using TailwindCSS, you could also add the styles in your layout file:

 ```antlers
 <link rel="stylesheet" href="/vendor/statamic-livewire-filters/frontend/css/livewire-filters-tailwind.css">